 In the last chapter we logically developed the case for why science is nothing less than the production of what are generally considered "satisfactory" or "acceptable" answers.
-All human endeavors

-It would be helpful at this point to recall the extended definition of science presented in Chapter 1, so that we can see that science is the name for the production of satisfactory answers.
+It would be helpful at this point to recall the extended definition of science presented in Chapter 2, so that we can see that science is the name for the production of satisfactory answers.